Vidosava98/Vidosava98/README.md

 ---

+- 🎒 Graduated in 2024, I hold a Bachelor's degree in Electrical Engineering and Computing.
-- 🌱 I’m currently building my frontend skills.
+- 💻 I’m currently building my frontend skills.
-- 🔭 I’m currently working on my personal website <a href = "https://vvidaarsic.netlify.app">vvidaarsic.netlify.app</a>.
+- 🚀 I’m currently working on my personal website <a href = "https://vvidaarsic.netlify.app">vvidaarsic.netlify.app</a>.
 It's built using React, Next.js and Tailwind.
 Take a look, and give honest feedback.
 I really glad to hear it.

 ---